krosenvold/failfast-collections/README.markdown

  Once you stumble upon a concurrency problem you will be informed of where the offending collection was allocated.
 Normally I then just change the package part from "explore" to "knownproblem".
-This uses a fully synchronized implementation of the collection, while you can go go charting/finding problems.
+This uses a fully synchronized implementation of the collection, while you can go on charting/finding problems.

  The contract for "Map" and "Set" is very rigid wrt thread-safety; there is basically no operation you can do that is thread-safe on these classes.